Cavaliers vs. Knicks Injury Report Today - April 18

 - New York has put together a 39-23 record in games it scores more than 106.9 points.

-- While the Knicks are posting 116 points per game in 2022-23, they have bettered that mark in their last 10 games, producing 119.2 a contest.
+- While the Knicks are averaging 116 points per game in 2022-23, they have bettered that mark in their previous 10 games, tallying 119.2 a contest.

 Cavaliers vs. Knicks Betting Info